San Francisco Giants vs Philadelphia Phillies Odds, Spread, and Totals

 Totals

-*The above data was collected on April 16, 2025, and may have changed since then.
+*The above data was collected on April 17, 2025, and may have changed since writing.

 Giants vs Phillies Betting Trends